philschatz/project-bot/README.md

 Do you like the idea of [GitHub's Project Automation feature](https://github.com/blog/2458-keep-your-project-boards-up-to-date-automatically) but find it lacking?

-This probot will automatically add new Issues or Pull Requests to a Project board.
+GitHub's Project Automation feature will add a new Issue or Pull Request once you have manually assigned it to a Project.
+This bot will **automatically** add new Issues or Pull Requests to a Project board based on the configuration in `/.github/config.yml`.
+Also, for organizations that have multiple repositories, this bot uses [getsentry/probot-config](https://github.com/getsentry/probot-config) so you do not have to copy/paste the config into each repository.

 ```yaml